How Arlington County and Public Schools Work Together to Save Money

 - Arlington Public Libraries conducts a number of book discussion programs in elementary, middle and high schools.

-- APS and Arlington County collaborate bi-monthly to bring up-to-date news and information to residents through the joint production of The Citizen newsletter.
-Both organizations share proportionately with production and postage costs, which is approximately 25 cents a copy to send to every household in Arlington.
+- APS and Arlington County collaborate to bring news and information to residents through The Citizen newsletter.
+Both organizations share proportionately with production and postage costs, which is approximately 25 cents a copy, to send to every household in Arlington.

 - The Arlington County Police Department provides school resource officers (SROs) and school crossing guards.
 The SRO Program focuses on developing positive relationships between law enforcement and the students of Arlington County.
 Through community outreach activities within the schools, the program helps students, parents and educators develop a better understanding of law enforcement’s role in the community.
 They also work closely with school staff to promote public safety initiatives aimed at keeping our students safe in school, at home and in the community.